Numie/RubyStructures/readme.md

 ## LRU Cache

-An LRU Cache is an ordered container that combines a Hash and a Linked List to provide addition, deleting and inclusion methods in constant time.
+An LRU Cache is an ordered container that combines a Hash and a Linked List to provide insertion, deletion and inclusion methods in constant time.

 ### LRU Cache API